htdavis/ca-apm-fieldpack-epa-rabbitmq/ca-apm-fieldpack-epa-rabbitmq/README.md

 Update 'description.md' and 'bundle.json' in the _metadata_ folder.
 Create a ZIP file of the 'post-10.5' contents, ensuring you don't include the parent folder.
 Upload the ZIP file to your ACC instance.
+Once you have selected the bundle to add to your agent package, modify the bundle properties so that you're providing the host, port, username, and password to your RabbitMQ instance(s).

 ## How to debug and troubleshoot the field pack
 Update the root logger in IntroscopeEPAgent.properties/IntroscopeAgent.profile from INFO to DEBUG, then save.
 No need to restart the JVM.